How Much Does Testosterone Replacement Therapy Cost?

 It’s important to inform the doctor that you’re feeling better or seeing improvements in various aspects of your wellbeing.
 This way, they know that the prescribed treatment is properly working, and they can better determine what, if any, adjustment is necessary.

 Why is that important?
 While you can stop TRT, in most cases, testosterone therapy is a lifelong commitment.
 Your body no longer naturally produces the same amount of testosterone it used to, so you need treatment to keep your levels balanced.
-And it’s not just a set course of treatment and you’re done; be aware that optimizing hormones can require constant balancing, and therefore continuous adjustment of dosage and frequency.
+And it’s not just a set course of treatment, and you’re done; be aware that optimizing hormones can require constant balancing and, therefore, continuous adjustment of dosage and frequency.

 TRT costs vary depending on the type of treatment, dose, where you live, and whether or not insurance will help pay for treatment.
 If you choose testosterone injections through Hone, the medication starts at $28 per month.
 You’ll also pay a $129 monthly subscription fee which includes expedited shipping, supplies, and ongoing support from your medical team.